microservice-framework/mfw-cli/README.md

 # mfw-cli
-Console utility for @microservice-framework
+Console utility for [@microservice-framework](https://github.com/microservice-framework).
+The Microservice-Framework allows you to turn packages into API endpoints.
+You can query them using CRUD...
+Now, with **Search**.

-# Setup
+# Installation

 ```
 # npm install @microservice-framework/mfw-cli -g
 ```

 ## Setup new project

 ```
 # mfw setup [dir]
 ```

-Will generate directory structure in [dir] or in current directory and create package.json for project.
+Running `setup` will generate a directory structure in `[dir]` or the current directory and create a `package.json` for the project.

-You can run it on already exists directory with exists package.json In this case it will download and configure silently all services based on default or saved in package.json file settings per service.
+You can run it within an already existing directory that contains a `package.json` file.
+If you choose to do so `mfw-cli` will download and silently configure all services based on either the default or what you have saved for each service within your `package.json` file.

 ## Install service

+Once your project has been configured, the next step is to add services.
+Each dservice represents one end-point.

+A `[service]` can be a...
+  - npm package name.
+    - Downloaded from the [npm](https://www.npmjs.com) registry.
+  - Repository, like: git@github.com:owner/repo
+    - Downloaded from git.
+  - Local path to a directory containing a package.
+    - Package will be copied.

+It supports all of the formats that `npm pack` supports: a package folder, tarball, tarball url, name@tag, name@version, name, or scoped name, etc.

 ```
 # mfw install [service]